 - 1. Sign up for one of the DDNS available service providers list under Server Address. (e.g. dyndns.com, no-ip.com, etc.) - 2.
-Log into your router management page (see "Access your router management page" on page 26). - 3.
+Log into your router management page (see "Access your router management page" on page 27). - 3.
 Click on Main and click on Dynamic DNS. - 4.
 Next to DDNS, click Enabled. - 5.
-In the Server Address drop-down list, select the provider you selected, and enter your information in the fields. - 6.
+In the Server Address drop-down list, select the provider you selected, and enter your information in the fields. - Host Name: Personal URL provided to you by your Dynamic DNS service provider (e.g. www.trendnet.dyndns.biz) - User Name: The user name needed to log in to your Dynamic DNS service account - Password: This is the password to gain access to Dynamic DNS service (NOT your router or wireless network password) for which you have signed up to. - 6.
 To save changes, click Apply.